Please participate in the MPF User Survey 2018.

-You also might be wondering why we don’t just make a single attract show and put the slides and LEDs or lights in the same show?
+You also might be wondering why we don’t just make a single attract show and put the slides and lights in the same show?

 Certainly that’s possible, but we like to keep things separate, as this will let you start and stop them on their own, and it will make it easier to tweak things (like the playback speed) of one thing without breaking other things.